Cornerstone offers professional counseling services for families, individuals, children and teens.

 - Believes the relationship with your counselor is very important to your ability to change

 We use two forms to help you achieve your goals: The Outcome Rating Scale (ORS) and The Session Rating Scale (SRS).
 The ORS is completed prior to each appointment.
 This form is used as a way to gauge the past week from your perspective.
-This form is located in the waiting room.
 The SRS is completed at the end of the appointment.
 It is used to gauge your opinion of the session and to help you get what you want from your counselor.
 It is important that you provide honest feedback even if it is not all positive.